2dukes/Cyber-Range-Framework/project/ad/README.md

 > Refs: https://www.tarlogic.com/blog/how-to-attack-kerberos/

-A more elegant way consists on executing the Kerberoasting attack.
+A more elegant way consists of executing the Kerberoasting attack.

 We update the `users.txt` file with the service accounts: